ty8447/ty8447.github.io/README.md

 This portfolio website provides the following features:

-**Project Showcase:** A well-structured presentation of my past projects with descriptions and links.<br />
+-**Project Showcase:** A well-structured presentation of my past projects with descriptions and links.<br />
-**Skills & Experience:** A clear overview of my technical skills and professional background.
+-**Skills & Experience:** A clear overview of my technical skills and professional background.
 Contact Information: Easy ways for potential employers or clients to reach out.<br />
 # Technologies Used
 This website is built using the following technologies:

-Front-end: React
+-Front-end: React
-Build Tool: Vite
+-Build Tool: Vite